The next generation of streaming video games is on its way

 This is a remarkable achievement, especially considering how Sony's streaming service, PlayStation Now, chugs on my home internet connection, making even a game like Lego Harry Potter unplayable.
 And that's on the PS4, a console that's built to run the latest and greatest AAA games around.
 With Project Stream, my internet connection was the problem, while the service itself ran Assassin's Creed Odyssey in the Chrome browser of my MacBook Air with aplomb.

-Google isn't the only company making huge strides in video game streaming -- Microsoft recently revealed Project xCloud, a service with a distinct emphasis on bringing AAA games to mobile devices.
+Google isn't the only company making huge strides in video game streaming: Microsoft recently revealed Project xCloud, a service with a distinct emphasis on bringing AAA games to mobile devices.

 "Ultimately, Project xCloud is about providing gamers -- whether they prefer console or PC -- new choices in when and where they play, while giving mobile-only players access to worlds, characters and immersive stories they haven't been able to experience before," Microsoft CVP of cloud gaming Kareem Choudhry explained in a blog post.